Generic linear systems for projective CR manifolds: Approximately holomorphic geometry for projective CR manifolds

-What we will do is showing that \begin{enumerate} \item The aforementioned transversality problem can be linearized, i.e. both the bundle $\mathcal{J}_{\mathcal{F}}^r(M,\mathbb{C}\mathbb{P}^m)$ and the notion of CR jet. \item The linearization has a \emph{CR solution} $\phi_k$. \item The solution of the linearized problem also solves the original problem. \end{enumerate}
+In order to prove points (1) and (2) of theorem \ref{thm:gener}, we need to find suitable sequences of sections $s_k$ of $E_k$ such that (1) the base locus of $\tau_k$ is a CR submanifold of the expected dimension, and (2) $j^r_{\rm{CR}}\phi$ is transverse along $\mathcal{F}$ to $\mathbb P{\mathcal{T}}^{\mathcal{F}}$.
+This two conditions -as we will see- can actually be stated in a more compact manner as the solution to a single transversality problem for $\tau_k$.
+What we will do is breaking the problem into three parts: \begin{enumerate} \item[(A)] The aforementioned transversality problem can be linearized, i.e. the bundle ${\mathcal{J}}_{\rm{CR}}^r(M,{\mathbb C}{\mathbb P}^m)$, the Thom-Boardman stratification and the notion of CR jet. \item[(B)] The linearized problem has a CR solution $\tau_k$ -with projectivization $\phi_k$- which will be provided by a suitable version of approximately holomorphic geometry. \item[(C)] The CR solution of the linearized problem also solves the original problem. \end{enumerate}